edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 Inside your cargo project you'll notice some new items:

-* edgedb.toml, which is used to mark the directory as an EdgeDB project.
-The file itself doesn't contain much (just the version of EdgeDB being used) but is used by the CLI to run commands without connection flags (e.g. `edgedb -I my_project migrate` becomes simply `edgedb migrate`).
-See more on edgedb.toml [here](https://www.edgedb.com/blog/introducing-edgedb-projects).
+* `edgedb.toml`, which is used to mark the directory as an EdgeDB project.
+The file itself doesn't contain much — just the version of EdgeDB being used — but is used by the CLI to run commands without connection flags.
+(E.g., `edgedb -I my_project migrate` becomes simply `edgedb migrate`).
+See more on edgedb.toml [in our blog post introducing the EdgeDB projects CLI](https://www.edgedb.com/blog/introducing-edgedb-projects).

 * A /dbschema folder, inside of which there is:
     * a default.esdl file.
 This holds your schema.